wandb/docs/docs/guides/hosting/iam/sso.md

 The ID token is a JWT that contains the user’s identity information, including attributes such as name, username, email, and optionally group memberships.
 This is the primary token W&B Server uses to authenticate the user and map them to appropriate roles or groups in the system.

 In the context of W&B Server, the access token is not required.
-Access tokens are typically used to authorize requests to APIs on behalf of the user, but since W&B Server’s primary concern is user authentication and identity, only the ID token is needed.
+Access tokens are typically used to authorize requests to APIs on behalf of the user, but since W&B Server’s primary concern is user authentication and identity, it only requires the ID token.

 In addition to basic [environment variables](../env-vars.md), you can use environment variables to [configure IAM options](advanced_env_vars.md) for your [Dedicated Cloud](../hosting-options/dedicated_cloud.md) or [Self-managed](../hosting-options/self-managed.md) instance.